oldme/harvests/README.markdown

     harvest.finished()

->it will return -1 it finished by error, 0 if not finished (still working or waiting callbacks), 1 for success
+>if will return -1 it finished by error, 0 if not finished (still working or waiting callbacks), 1 for success

 ### stop the harvest by force...